roryp/agentservice/readme.md

-# Sample Agents Code Interpreter
+# Sample Agents

-This sample demonstrates how to use agent operations with code interpreter from the Azure Agents service using a synchronous client.
+This sample demonstrates how to use agent operations from the Azure Agents service using a synchronous client.

 ## Usage